ginstrom/paladin-novel/cline_docs/characters.md

     *   Uses elven magic to confuse enemies during major battle (Ch 17).
     *   Accompanies Gond to Circle of Whispers conclave (Ch 20).
     *   Provides diplomatic liaison with elven communities (Ch 21).
+    *   **Spiritual & Tactical Advisor**: Provides crucial knowledge of Saltmere's ancient tunnels and Alanyi's purification rites to the war council; clarifies her pacifist priestess role while affirming elven support for the sacred war effort (Ch 22).
-*   **Character Arc:** Cautious observer → Spiritual mentor → Religious authority → Diplomatic liaison
+*   **Character Arc:** Cautious observer → Spiritual mentor → Religious authority → Diplomatic liaison → Key advisor in sacred war
 *   **Relationships:**
     *   Spiritual guide and teacher to Gond.
     *   Mentor figure to Sim, sharing ancient Alanyi traditions.
     *   Spiritual advisor to Sister Marta on old ways.
     *   Diplomatic liaison with other elven communities.
     *   Representative of Circle of Whispers.
-*   **Current Status/Location:** At valley settlement, coordinating elven support for campaign (End of Chapter 21).
+*   **Current Status/Location:** With Gond's army marching on Saltmere, providing spiritual and tactical counsel (End of Chapter 22).

 ## Thorek Ironheart
 *   **Bio/Description:** Dwarven war-priest of the Iron Covenant, a martial holy order dedicated to protecting the innocent through righteous warfare.
 The Iron Covenant formed 200 years ago when dwarves broke away from the corrupt Marshal Order to preserve Turin's true teachings.
 Grizzled veteran with intricate braided beard adorned with small iron rings marking battles fought for justice.
 Carries a blessed warhammer and wears ceremonial armor inscribed with protective runes.
 Speaks in clipped, direct manner but possesses deep tactical wisdom.
 Recognizes Gond as the return of the ancient alliance between Alanyi and Turin.